Stev-create/Medical-Cost-Analysis---AutoML-Regression/README.md

 ### AutoML

-AutoML ini menggunakan Tree-based Pipeline Optimization Tool (TPOT) selama dua puluh menit, dimana model yang didapat adalah <b>AdaBoostRegressor</b>
+AutoML yang saya gunakan Tree-based Pipeline Optimization Tool (TPOT) dan dijalankan selama dua puluh menit, dimana model yang didapat adalah <b>AdaBoostRegressor</b>.
+TPOT bisa dibilang seperti asisten untuk data scientist, seperti yang dikutip dari https://epistasislab.github.io/tpot/using/, dimana dia mengatakan:

+> TPOT is meant to be an assistant that gives you ideas on how to solve a particular machine learning problem by exploring pipeline configurations that you might have never considered, then leaves the fine-tuning to more constrained parameter tuning techniques such as grid search.

 ![GitHub Logo](/images/8.png)
 source : http://epistasislab.github.io/tpot/